armchairprogrammer/Tenis/README.md

 # Tenis
 This is a Pong clone style game.
-Made to run in Firefox.
+Made with JavaScript.
 Little rough around the edges but with constant gameplay updates.
-Some game mechanics need work.
+Some game mechanics still need work.